Enhanced Gravity Model of trade: reconciling macroeconomic and network models: Preliminaries: building blocks of the model

 The solution to this apparent paradox lies in the fact that, while the knowledge of the \emph{entire} weighted network is necessarily more informative than that of its binary projection (in accordance with economic postulates), the knowledge of certain \emph{marginal} properties of the weighted network can be unexpectedly less informative than the knowledge of the corresponding marginal properties of the binary network.
 In fact, it turns out that if the degrees of countries are (not) specified in addition to the strengths of countries, the resulting maximum-entropy model can(not) reproduce the empirical weighted network of international trade satisfactorily~\cite{Squartini-random2,ECM,ECM2}.

 An important take-home message is that, in contrast with the mainstream literature, models of the ITN should aim at reproducing not only the strength of countries (as the GM automatically does by approximately reproducing all non-zero weights), but also their degree (i.e. the number of trade partners) \cite{Squartini-random1,Squartini-random2,Squartini3,ECM2}.
-In order to devise improved models of the ITN, one should therefore include the degrees, which are purely topological properties, among the main target quantities to replicate.
+In addition to these studies, an alternative approach, the Linear Gravity Transportation Model (LGTM), has also demostrated the importance of the ITN topology~\cite{LGTM}.
+In this model the monetary flow is balanced for each country (node) based on the number of trade partners (degree).
+The model produces expectations of the GDP of countries that are consistent with real data, using both the volume of trade flows and the topology of ITN as input.
+These studies indicate that, in order to devise improved models of the ITN, one should include the degrees, which are purely topological properties, among the main target quantities to replicate.
 This is the guideline we will follow in this paper.